In A Blink, Their World Vanished

 Prince Chapel, Mississippi – April 27, 2011

 For nearly four decades, the Super Outbreak of 1974 stood alone as the greatest tornado outbreak of all time.
 It was an event that defied belief and assumed an almost mythical character.
 Its records were viewed by many as unbreakable, some of them arguably unapproachable.
 However, on April 27, 2011, it happened again.
-It was a warm, humid day in Deep South.
+It was a warm, humid day in the Deep South.
 A deep low pressure system was digging into the Ohio and Tennessee River valleys.
 Warm, moist, unstable air was streaming northward ahead of the surface cold front.
 The jet stream was roaring over the Tennessee Valley, generating enormous amounts of wind shear.
 CAPE values (see the Plainfield section for an explanation of CAPE) were in excess of 2000 J/kg across Mississippi and Alabama.

 Another popular measurement meteorologists use to determine tornado potential is called helicity.
 Helicity gives us an idea of how likely rising air within a thunderstorm will begin to rotate.
 A rotating updraft is essential to tornado development.
 The higher the helicity, the more likely thunderstorm updrafts will rotate, thus greatly increasing the chances of tornado development.
 Values in excess of 100 m2/s2 is typically plenty to support tornado formation.
 Values on April 27 were as high as 600 m2/s2, a simply astounding number.
 This means that very little energy was required to get updrafts to rotate, and there was no shortage of energy in the atmosphere that day.